 What are the different suture types?

 Surgical Sutures are normally classified into two types, absorbable and non-absorbable.
-They can also be classified based on their construction, either mono-filament or multi-filament and also whether they are made from natural or synthetic materials.
+They can also be classified based on their construction, either mono-filament or multi-filament, coating provided, absorption profile and also whether they are made from natural or synthetic materials.
 Sutures can also be classified according to their usage e.g. cardiovascular sutures, ophthalmic sutures, general sutures, orthopaedic sutures etc.

 View Suture Materials Chart for properties of different suture materials.